edocAdmin/edoc-organizer-help/pages/01.Overview/06.top-10-faqs/docs.md

 **2. When I create a new label within a label group, it is placed on the top of the list of labels in that group.
 Instead of using Moving Down option, can I automatically place it in alphabetical order?**

+Yes.
+A Label Group can be either sorted Alphabetically or Manually.
+If you are using the manual option, a new label is always created on the top once it is created.

+1. To reset it to alphabetical sorting, navigate to _**Tools > Configure Label Groups**_.
+The _**Configure Label Groups**_ dialog will be displayed.
+2. Select the label group that you wish to reset.
+3. Click the _**Reset**_ button on the tool bar.

+The Label group is reset to sort alphabetically until you use the up and down arrows again to switch it to manual sorting.

 **3. How do I selectively turn off OCR feature on certain documents?**

 **4. How do I know the file name of a document stored in eDoc Organizer?
 How do I know the size of the document stored under eDoc Organizer?**